The Cambridge Security Initiative

 • Are modern conceptions of transparency tempered by legitimate claims for state secrecy?
 What is the role of the intelligence and security agencies in a modern democratic society?
 What are the relevant ethical considerations?

 • What are the analytical challenges facing intelligence practitioners?
-And how does intelligence function at the intelligence-policy interface?
+How does intelligence function at the intelligence-policy interface?

-Included in the programme is attendance at CSi’s annual Conference which explores Intelligence and National Security in a Changing World.
-The conference, which all ISI participants attend, brings together speakers and delegates from governments, security agencies, academia and business to explore a wide range of security-related issues.
-Past speakers have included heads of the British Cabinet Office, the French Security Service, GCHQ, MI6, CIA, former distinguished academics, ambassadors and business leaders.
-For additional information, please visit the Conference page.
+Participants in the Programme attend (with other delegates) CSi’s highly regarded two-day annual Conference entitled Intelligence and National Security in a Changing World.
+The conference brings together speakers and delegates from government, security agencies, academia and business to explore a wide range of contemporary security-related issues.
+Past speakers have included retired heads of the British Cabinet Office, the French Security Service, GCHQ, MI6, the CIA, distinguished academics, ambassadors and business leaders.
+Additional information can be found on the Conference page.

-Applications are invited from students and practitioners with an intellectual or professional interest in statecraft and the interlocking themes of intelligence, security, strategy, defence, and foreign policy.
+Applications are invited from undergraduates who have completed at least a year at university (and usually more), graduates and early- career professionals with an intellectual or professional interest in statecraft and the interlocking themes of intelligence, security, strategy, defence, and foreign policy.

 ____________________